Easy-axis Heisenberg model on the triangular lattice: from supersolid to gapped solid

 In the Ising-like regime with $\alpha \ll 1$, it is very instructive to study static and dynamical properties of the spin system, allowing to start the analysis from the extended magnetization plateau $m=1/3$ at finite $h \sim h_c$ (see also \cite{xu24}).
-By decreasing $h<h_c$ our results for the gs dynamical spin structure factor (DSSF) $S({\bf q},\omega)$ reveal a gapless magnon mode emerging from $m_\perp >0$, but also squeezed low-$\omega$ spectra originating from strongly correlated magnons.
-Still, on approaching $h \sim 0$ excitations gain a persistent finite gap $\Delta_1 \sim \alpha J/2$ \cite{ulaga24}.
-While the above results hold for finite systems with $N \le 36$ sites, we also confirm them using an effective model with $N \le 60$ sites, where translational symmetry is explicitly broken.
+By decreasing $h<h_c$ our results for the $T=0$ dynamical spin structure factor (DSSF) $S({\bf q},\omega)$, calculated on finite systems via exact diagonalization (ED) up to $N = 36$ sites, reveal a gapless magnon mode emerging from $m_\perp >0$, but also squeezed low-$\omega$ spectra originating from strongly correlated magnons.
+Still, on approaching $h \sim 0$, the excitations appear to reveal a finite magnon gap $\Delta_1 \propto \alpha J$ \cite{ulaga24}, which we confirm by the density-matrix renormalization group (DMRG) calculation on $N \leq 60$ sites.
+Moreover, a similar conclusion that excitations might be anomalous follows also from a reduced effective model, where translation symmetry is explicitly broken.